SharedStake/SIPs/SIPS/sip-3.md

 ### Barbecue.js:
 - Stores and analyzes the [events emitted from vEth2 Contract](https://etherscan.io/address/0x898bad2774eb97cf6b94605677f43b41871410b1#events).
 - Takes an address as an input and calculates it's contribution to the Eth2 staking on SharedStake Protocol every single block.
 Then stores it and acts as an api endpoint.
-- Current proposal of barbecue.js will eliminates the profits coming from vEth2 stored in various contracts; So, we fix  this issue and add support to the personal or protocol contracts with sauce.js.
+- A proposed calculation with just "held amount of vEth2", will not support the profits coming from vEth2 stored in various contracts; So, we fix  this issue and add a support to the personal or protocol contracts with sauce.js.
-- Uses SGT as a Proof of Participation to eliminate outsiders and distributes the profits of vEth2 invested in Supported Contract and Protocols to the users of SharedStake.
+- Uses SGT as a Proof of Participation to eliminate outsiders and distributes the profits of vEth2 invested in supported Contract and Protocols, to the **users of SharedStake**.

 ### Sauce.js:
 - Includes various adaptors for different type of contracts.
-- It is open to contribution, which means any Decentralized Protocol or Community Member can include their Adaptor and Addresses to be included in the profit sharing mechanism.
+- It is open to contribution, which means any Decentralized Protocol or a community member can include their "Adaptor" and "Address" to be included in the profit sharing mechanism.
 - [Example Adaptor model ↗](https://github.com/ConcourseOpen/DeFi-Pulse-Adapters)

 ### Dashboard: